openshift-cs/okd.io/docs/okd_tech_docs/operators.md

 OKD contains many operators which deliver the base platform, however there is also additional capabilities delivered as operators available via the Operator Hub.

-The operator hub story for OKD isn't ideal currrently (as at OKD 4.10) as OKD shares source with OpenShift, the commercial sibling to OKD.
+The operator hub story for OKD isn't ideal currently (as at OKD 4.10) as OKD shares source with OpenShift, the commercial sibling to OKD.
 OpenShift has additional operator hub catalogs provided by Red Hat, which deliver additional capabilities as part of the supported OpenShift product.
 These additional capabilities are not currently provided to OKD.

 OpenShift and OKD share a community catalog of operators, which are a subset of the operators available in the [OperatorHub](https://operatorhub.io){target=_blank}.
 The operators in the community catalog should run on OKD/OpenShift and will include any additional configuration, such as security context configuration.